Carolyn Goodman (psychologist): Andrew Goodman Foundation

 In 1966, Carolyn and her husband Robert established the Andrew Goodman Foundation, which supports a variety of social causes.
 After Carolyn's death in August 2007, David Goodman, Andrew's younger brother, and Sylvia Golbin Goodman, David's wife, took up the work of the Foundation.
+In 2025, both are on the Board of Directors, which is chaired by Sonia Jarvis.

 On the 50th anniversary of Andrew's death, the foundation officially launched Vote Everywhere, which is a national, non-partisan, civic engagement movement of student leaders and university partners.
 The program is crafted to follow in the footsteps of Andrew Goodman with its mission rooted in tackling impediments to voter registration and other social justice issues on college campuses.

 Personal life

-Her husband Robert Goodman died of a stroke in 1969, aged 54.
-Her second husband, Joseph Eisner, whom she had married in 1972, died in 1992.
+She married Robert W. Goodman, a civil engineer, in the late 1930s, and they had three sons, Jonathan, David and Andrew.
+Robert Goodman died of a stroke in 1969, aged 54.

+She married Joseph Eisner in 1972; he died in 1992.

 Goodman, who had suffered a series of strokes and seizures in the weeks before her death, died of natural causes in Manhattan, aged 91.
 At her death, she was assistant clinical professor emeritus of psychiatry at Albert Einstein College of Medicine of Yeshiva University in The Bronx.
-She was surrounded by her sons, grandchildren and great-grandchildren.
+She was surrounded by her sons Jonathan and David, grandchildren and great-grandchildren.
 A memorial service was held on October 7, 2007, in Manhattan.